-I was fortunate enough to find this Sadler teapot and matching cups and saucers last year.
+I was fortunate enough to find this Sadler teapot and matching cups and saucers a few years ago.
 I like to find occasions to use them over the holidays.

-I found the delightful little teabox (seen behind the teacup in the photo above) recently and it is perfectly sized for small tea tables.
+This delightful little teabox (seen behind the teacup in the photo above) is perfectly sized for small tea tables.
 I have a larger teabox but there is no room for it on my round tea table.

 So, what was on this afternoon’s tea menu presented on a traditional 3-tier server?